 Italy has elected cropland management (CM) and grazing land management (GM) as additional activities under Article 3.4.
-Following the Decision 2/CMP.7, the forest management (FM) has to be compulsorily accounted as an activity under Article 3.4.
+Following Decision 2/CMP.7 forest management (FM) is a mandatory activity to be accounted for under Article 3.4.

-9.1.3 Description of how the definitions of each activity under Article 3.3 and each elected activity under Article 3.4 have been implemented and applied consistently over time
+9.1.3 Description of how the definitions of each activity under Article 3.3 and FM and each elected activity under Article 3.4 have been implemented and applied consistently over time

-Afforestation and reforestation areas have been estimated on the basis of data of the three Italian National Forest Inventories (IFN1985, IFNC2005 and the on-going INFC2015).
-Deforestation data have been detected by the surveys carried out in the framework of the NFIs (with reference to the years 2005 and 2012; the years 2006-2011 have been assessed through linear interpolation; 2013, 2014 and 2015 data have been deduced by a linear extrapolation); administrative records at NUT2 level collected by the National Institute of Statistics related to deforested area have been used for the period 1990-2005.
+Afforestation and reforestation areas have been derived from the three Italian National Forest Inventories (IFN1985, INFC2005 and the on-going INFC2015).

+Deforestation data have been collected through surveys carried out in the framework of the NFIs for the years 2005 and 2012; accordingly, deforested areas for the years 2006-2011 have been estimated through linear interpolation and for the years 2013, 2014, 2015, 2016 and 2017 have been estimated through linear extrapolation.
+Administrative records at NUT2 level collected by the National Institute of Statistics on deforested areas have been used for the period 1990-2005.
+In addition, it should be noted that land use changes due to wildfires are not allowed by national legislation (Law Decree 21 November 2000, n.
+353, art.10.1).